 Zarmeena Riaz holds a Master’s in Business Administration from the Institute of Business Administration in Karachi, Pakistan and Bachelor’s in Computer Science from the National University of Computer and Emerging Sciences (Pakistan).
 Zarmeena uses data analytics to inform organizational strategic planning leading to enhanced dialogue and performance.
 She is skilled in the ability to listen for and distill complex needs and values into clear and accessible language.
 Zarmeena has a tenacious curiosity to explore and deeply understand new cultures and people.
 Learn more about Zarmeena here.

 Rachael Spencer is a PhD Candidate and public health professional with 12 years of evaluation and research experience in diverse settings including the United States, Iraq, South Korea, Jordan, Nepal, and Lebanon.
 Her goal is to empower organizations and governments to increase the inclusivity and effectiveness of programs that serve vulnerable populations.
-She has achieved this goal by developing intervention programs to enhance individuals’ economic self-sufficiency, training police and military professionals to better respond to the needs of survivors of violence, and conducting research to evaluate the effectiveness of community-level interventions such as Temporary Assistance for Needy Families.
+She has achieved this goal by developing intervention programs to enhance individuals’ economic self-sufficiency and conducting research to evaluate the effectiveness of community-level interventions such as Temporary Assistance for Needy Families.
 Rachael uses advanced quantitative research techniques such as difference-in-difference studies, factor analysis, hierarchical linear modeling (HLM) alongside qualitative data collection to triangulate findings and identify solutions that improve lives.
 Learn more about Rachael here.